-November 6 marked SADC Malaria Day, an annual awareness campaign to shed some light on the preventable and curable disease that still kills hundreds of thousands of people in Africa every year.
+Malaria Day is an annual awareness campaign with the aim of shedding some light on the preventable and curable disease that still kills hundreds of thousands of people in Africa and globally every year.

 To aid in the ongoing malaria prevention education effort, we thought we’d get up close and personal with the pest that’s responsible for spreading one of the world’s deadliest diseases.